Tejas Gokhale

 Internships

 Being exposed to different styles of doing research, different organizations, and a wider network of collaborators, is instrumental in intellectual growth.
 One of the best ways of doing this is to go for internships in organizations outside the university.
 Internships are also a way for securing additional (and significantly higher) funding.
-PhD researchers in my lab will be encouraged to apply and compete for research internships and I will be extremely supportive of such endeavors.
-My only expectation is that the internship should make a positive contribution towards completion of your PhD (usually through a collaborative publication with me and your internship mentors).
-BS and MS researchers will be encouraged to apply for relevant internship and co-op opportunities that contribute to their career growth in industry.
+PhD researchers in my lab are encouraged to pursue research internships -- I will be supportive of internships that contribute positively towards completion of your PhD (usually through a collaborative publication with me and your internship mentors).
+BS and MS researchers will be encouraged to apply for relevant internship and co-op opportunities that contribute to their career growth in industry or prepare them for research.

 Note for Recruiters: If you are hiring interns into your organization, please reach out to me; we can schedule a time to talk and identify suitable students and synergistic research topics.